4kssoft/dart-tv/pkg/kernel/binary.md

   CanonicalNameReference canonicalName;
   // An absolute path URI to the .dart file from which the class was created.
   UriReference fileUri;
+  FileOffset startFileOffset; // Offset of the start of the class including any annotations.
-  FileOffset fileOffset;
+  FileOffset fileOffset; // Offset of the name of the class.
   FileOffset fileEndOffset;
   Byte flags (levelBit0, levelBit1, isAbstract, isEnum, isAnonymousMixin,
-              isEliminatedMixin); // Where level is index into ClassLevel StringReference name;
+              isEliminatedMixin, isMixinDeclaration); // Where level is index into ClassLevel StringReference name;
   List<Expression> annotations;
   List<TypeParameter> typeParameters;